The Orkney Partnership.

 Every local authority area in Scotland is required to have a community planning partnership.
 Community planning involves councils and other public bodies working with local communities, businesses, charities and voluntary groups.
 Together we plan and co-ordinate action and resources to deliver better services to improve the lives of local people.
 Community planning is based on the simple idea that if we all work more effectively together then public services will improve for those who use them.

 Community planning involves many organisations.
 These partners have a legal duty to facilitate community planning: Orkney Islands Council, NHS Orkney, Highlands and Islands Enterprise, Police Scotland and the Scottish Fire and Rescue Service.
 Other organisations have a duty to participate in the process, have been co-opted or play an important part as members of one of our Delivery Groups.

 How does it work?

 Orkney's community planning partnership is called ‘The Orkney Partnership’ and it is the lead body for joint working in Orkney.

 The Orkney Partnership Board is at the centre of our structure and has oversight of our shared challenges.
 It is assisted by an Executive Group, while three Delivery Groups lead each of the Board's strategic priorities:

 - Strong Communities.

 You can find links to the Board members’ websites from the 'Related Sites' section of this page.

 What does the Partnership do to make a difference?

-The Plan shares a vision with Orkney's Local Development Plan:
+Orkney Community Plan shares the ambition of Orkney's Local Development Plan: